 The two car garages.

-And then nothing seems impossible to me.
+And nothing seems impossible to me.

 I've had more time than I wanted.